Mike Slinn

 Parsing Options

-First, let’s look at the parse_options method, which uses OptionParser to parse the optional arguments.
+Let’s look at an initial version of the parse_options method, which uses OptionParser to parse the optional arguments.
+Later in this article I show a more flexible implementation that allows the parsing code to be testable.

 Portion of options.rb